daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 By default, Omnia Platform has one role, named *Administration*.
 This role cannot be removed and it has, by default, associated the user identified on platform setup as the *Platform Administrator*.
 Other users can be added to this *Role*.

-Additionally, when a tenant is created, two new roles are automatically added:
+Additionally, when a tenant is created, two new roles are automatically created:

 - Administration[TenantCode]: administration role for the tenant.
-The user responsible for the tenant addition is automatically added to this role.
+The user responsible for the tenant creation is automatically added to this role.
 - Users[TenantCode]: general users role for the tenant.
 Other tenant users should be added to this role, so that they have access to the tenant.

 If needed, new Roles can be created to grant a set of policies to a group of users